 Only visiting Tampa in one day?
 Squeeze in a stroll along the Tampa Riverwalk.
 Located on the eastern edge of downtown, it’s one of the most relaxing places to go in Tampa and a must-see on your Florida trip itinerary.

 The Tampa Riverwalk runs 2.4 miles along the banks of the Hillsborough River.
 As you meander the walkway, you’ll enjoy fantastic views of the riverfront and city center.

 On the walk, you’ll scope out public art collections, from sculptures to murals.
 You’ll also stroll past a few top attractions, including the Tampa Museum of Art and the Florida Aquarium.

 Visiting Tampa with kids?
 Stop in one of the Riverwalk’s playgrounds or splash pads to dispense some of their extra energy.

 If you’ve built up an appetite, end your walk at Columbia Restaurant for a bite of its famed Cuban Bread.
 Or sip cocktails and enjoy tasty dishes at a sunny riverside patio on Sparkman Wharf.

-For kids and adults alike, Busch Gardens is one of the most exciting points of interest in Tampa.
+For kids and adults alike, Busch Gardens Tampa Bay is one of Florida’s most exciting points of interest.
 Just 15 minutes from the city center, this unique attraction fuses together an amusement park and a zoo.
 After partaking in thrilling rides, you can relax by seeing animals in their natural habitats.